shalder/conversejs/README.md

 # conversejs
 Web Chat Window

-We are working on creating a webchat window that will recieve answers send fro openfire
+We are working on creating a webchat window that will recieve answers send from openfire